Synchronize OpenStack objects¶

 Fleio is storing a copy of the OpenStack objects in its database.
 This cache allows Fleio to be faster and puts less load on the OpenStack API.

-fleio service processes these notifications and updates the Fleio database.
+fleio-updated-1 container processes these notifications and updates the Fleio database.

-The synchronization process is running automatically after saving the initial OpenStack configuration and it will populate the Fleio database with OpenStack objects.
+The synchronization process is running automatically after saving the initial OpenStack configuration, and it will populate the Fleio database with OpenStack objects.

 During synchronization Fleio will attempt to make a copy of all supported OpenStack objects into Fleio database.
-However there are some special cases where objects are treated differently or even ignored.
+However, there are some special cases where objects are treated differently or even ignored.